Nikolay-Lysenko/readingbricks/README.md

 There are two interfaces that allow browsing notes efficiently:
 * Flask-based (it is the recommended way),
-* Jupyter-based (it will be deprecated in the future).
+* Jupyter-based (it will be deprecated in the future; links to other notes are not supported).

 #### Flask-based interface